Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Next-Gen Cyber Dragon.md

 # Next-Gen Cyber Dragon

-A series of LIGHT Machine monsters, a revitalyzacion of the original [Cyber Dragon](https://yugipedia.com/wiki/Cyber_Dragon_(archetype)) archetype.
+An archetype of LIGHT Machine monsters, a revitalyzacion of the original [Cyber Dragon](https://yugipedia.com/wiki/Cyber_Dragon_(archetype)) archetype.

 <br>